Oligopin®: The New Hero in the Field of Bone Development

 The Exotic French Origins of Oligopin®

-In the heart of southern France, sits one of the largest plantation forests in Western Europe (1), called the Landes de Gascogne.
-It is home to a seemly endless row of maritime pines and when cultivated contains the most purified pine bark extract in today's current market called Oligopin®.
+In the heart of southern France sits one of the largest plantation forests in Western Europe (1), the Landes de Gascogne, home to a seemingly endless row of maritime pine trees.
+When cultivated, these pine trees produce the most purified pine bark extract in today's market, known as Oligopin®.

-Oligopin® itself is a red-brown powder extracted from the bark of the aforementioned French Marine Maritime Pine.
-Oligopin® is mostly made up of oligomeric procyanidins (2).
-Essentially, oligomeric procyanidins or OPC's are specific compounds that are found in either grape or tree bark extract and are used as a powerful antioxidant that contains the properties to protect the body against aging difficulties like joint swelling and poor vein function (3).
+Oligopin® is a red-brown powder extracted from the bark of the aforementioned French Marine Maritime Pine.
+Oligopin® consists mainly of oligomeric procyanidins (OPCs) (2), which are specific compounds used as a powerful antioxidant.
+OPCs can also be found in grape or tree bark extract and protect the body against the effects of ageing, such as joint swelling and poor vein function (3).

 Historical Uses of Oligopin®